willykc/templ/README.md

 Override the `IsValidInputField` getter to customize how to determine if input field is valid.

-Override the `IsInputChanged` method to customize how to determine if input asset has changed or is about to be deleted.
+Override the `IsInputChanged` method to customize how to determine if input asset has changed, moved or is about to be deleted.
+The parameter of this method is of type `AssetChange` which exposes the fields `type`, `currentPath` and `previousPath`.
+The `type` field can be `Import`, `Move` or `Delete`.
+In case of `Import`, `currentPath` will be the path of the imported or updated asset.
+In case of `Move`, `currentPath` is the destination path and `previousPath` is the origin path.
+In case of `Delete`, `currentPath` is the path of the asset before deleting.

 ### Custom template functions